mikebelanger/karax_tables/README.md

 * Your project only has a few tables, and they don't change that frequently.

 * Your project data structures aren't objects or tuples.
 Maybe the data is represtend by something homogenous, like [arraymancer](https://github.com/mratsim/Arraymancer) tensors.
 Or the data is heterogeneous, but contained in a dataframe, such as [NimData](https://github.com/bluenote10/NimData).
 Nothing wrong with these approaches, but this library isn't designed with these paradigms in mind.

+* Your looking for full-out spreadsheet functionality, like [JExcel](https://bossanova.uk/jexcel/v3/)

 ### Simple Example